-With the opening of the New M4 Tunnels, there's going to be a period of adjustment.
+With the opening of the New M4, there's going to be a period of adjustment.
 Get prepared for your journey here.

 The New M4 Tunnels have a variable speed limit of up to 80km/h, which is consistent with other road tunnels across Sydney.
 All ramps will have a speed limit of 60km/h, except for the ramps at the Concord Interchange which are 35km/h.

-The New M4 Tunnels have a variable speed limit of up to 80km/h, which is consistent with other road tunnels across Sydney.
+The New M4 has a variable speed limit of up to 80km/h, which is consistent with other road tunnels across Sydney.

 Our first priority is the safety of motorists, so speed limits may be reduced as people adjust to the new tunnels and to ensure smooth traffic flow.
 Variable speed limits also help to manage heavy traffic if there is an incident or bad weather.

 Yes.
-The New M4 Tunnels will have fixed speed cameras.
+The New M4 will have fixed speed cameras.

 Fixed digital speed cameras detect the speed of vehicles by using approved electronic sensors that are embedded in the road surface.
 If the speed of the vehicle exceeds the legal limit, then a digital picture is taken of the offending vehicle.